wonsunahn/CS1632_Summer2025/syllabus.md

 you is that, when you get an imperfect score, write in the Reflections section what difficulty you faced that prevented you from getting a perfect score (if you do not write the reflection, I can only assume that you did not spend enough effort).
-For the flipped classroom model to work well, you need to be active in asking questions when something does not work.
-You can ask your instructor or your classmates --- since exercises are not graded, you can even share and discuss each other's code!
+I strongly encoourage you to actively ask questions when something does not work to your instructor or your classmates --- since exercises are not graded, you can even share and discuss each other's code!
 Asking questions is part of the effort you are expected to spend.
 Here are the 10 exercises:

 * **Exercise 0:** Java assessment exercise
 * **Exercises 1-5:** Exercises that prepare you for the corresponding deliverable